vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Ronen Tamari](https://ronentk.github.io/) on "Researchers are Nanopublishing but Don’t Know it yet: Detecting Nanopublications in Social Media Using Language Models" (Demo)
+- [Ronen Tamari](https://ronentk.github.io/) on "Researchers are Nanopublishing but Don’t Know it yet: Detecting Nanopublications in Social Media Using Language Models" (Demo and Presentation)
 - [Tobias Kuhn](https://tkuhn.org) on "New Features of Nanopublications: Types and Labels" (Presentation)